 Your ‘objector’: “This will not work for you.
 You will have a difficult time if you do this.
 You will have a lot of financial and personal stress.”

 By asking such a question, you are showing interest.
 So, whoever objects will spontaneously explain more detail and give you the information you want.

-Mirroring can be an effective mean of suppressing the accusation or judgemental attitude of aggressive people.
+Mirroring can be an effective means of suppressing the accusation or judgemental attitude of aggressive people.

-You can say: “It seems like you are concerned about me making this change” or “It looks like you disagree with me making this change”.
+You can say: “It seems like you are concerned about me making this change”, or “It looks like you disagree with me making this change”.
 The person will respond with more information.
-At its core, labelling helps you let the other side know that you understand their feelings, help build relationships, and gather information.
+Labelling helps let the other side know that you understand their feelings, helps build relationships, and gather information.
 Likewise, labelling can help you overcome negative emotions.

-Once you’ve discovered the root causes – the reasons why the other person thinks something will not work for you – then find ways to address them.
+Once you’ve discovered the root causes – why the other person thinks something will not work for you – find ways to address them.
 One way to do so is by listing the benefits, why it would work for you or why you can make it work.
 Then you will probably have to listen to a list of drawbacks, but you already have the arguments to bounce them away.
-You’ve got those arguments prepared by mirroring and labelling earlier in the conversation.
+Moreover, you’ve prepared those arguments by mirroring and labelling them earlier in the conversation.

 Another helpful tactic to overcome “this will not work for you” and build the desire for change is to offer choices.
-Provide simple and straightforward options, along with the consequences of those choices.
-Ask what would they do if put in your shoes.
+Provide simple options, along with the consequences of those choices.
+Then, ask what they would do if put in your shoes.
 This involvement will make your ‘objector’ a participant in your change and make them feel part of the solution or have an advocate’s role instead of only seeing the problem.

 Resistance is a natural reaction.
 Change can be uncomfortable for many around you.
 However, you have the power to mitigate that resistance with the right strategy.
-Take a few moments to think about your questions to find the root causes, and then prepare your arguments.
+First, take a few moments to think about your questions to find the root causes, and then prepare your arguments.